-If you let your hands off the wheel of your vehicle and it starts to pull in either direction, you may have an alignment problem.
+If you let your hands off the wheel of your vehicle and it starts to pull in either direction, you may have a car alignment problem.
 A vehicle that maintains the correct alignment will track straight on its own without any need for the driver to correct the input.
 At times, the steering wheel itself may be off-balance because the weighted-balance in it is not pointing downward when the vehicle tracks straight.
 In some cases, it may even be the tires or bent rims.
-A variety of issues can affect the alignment of your vehicle.
+A variety of issues can affect your car alignment.

 The camber is the verticle angle of your wheel in relation to its drive axle.
 Technicians measure in negative and positive degrees based upon the tilt of the wheel inward or outward from the vertical axis.
 The exact camber of the vehicle can be measured with laser equipment and is adjustable on some vehicles.
 For others, like vehicles with aftermarket rims, a camber kit may be necessary to allow for adjustments.